-We seek compassionate, knowledgeable persons whose professional goals align with our mission, show potential success as an osteopathic physician and have an interest in serving the underserved population.
+We seek compassionate, knowledgeable persons whose professional goals align with our mission, show potential success as an osteopathic physician and have an interest in caring for underserved populations.

-Applicants must have completed (or will complete prior to matriculation) the following courses with a grade of C or higher from an accredited college or university in order to be considered.
-A grade of C- in any completed coursework will not be accepted, and no exceptions will be made.
-(This does include any coursework completed online from an accredited college or university)
+Applicants must have completed before matriculation the following courses with a C or higher from an accredited college or university to be considered.
+A grade letter of a C- in any completed coursework will not be accepted, and no exceptions.
+(This includes any coursework completed online from an accredited college or university).

 - Biological sciences: 1 year with lab (8 semester hours/12 quarter hours)

 - Physics: 1 year (6 to 8 semester hours/ 9 to 12 quarter hours)